tourhunter-com/help-tourhunter-com/_articles-en/how_to_create_a_new_company.md

 ---
+title: How to create a new company?
 layout: article
-title: How to create a new company?
-excerpt: "Part of a post"
+excerpt: Part of a post
 categories:
-- "getting-started"
-- "marketplace"
+- getting-started
-- "suppliers"
+- suppliers
-- "agents"
+- agents
-tags: "site-support"
+tags:
+- supplier
+- agent
 lang: en
+permalink: "/en/:name/"
 ref: company-creation
-permalink: "/en/:name/"
 cat: some
 ---